Accessibility Statement

 3.1 Application of harmonized standards and technical specifications

-• in part, the Web Contents Accessibility Guidelines (WCAG) version 2.1.
+- In part, it complies with the Web Content Accessibility Guidelines (WCAG) version 2.1.
 It achieves levels A and AA.

-The WCAG is an international standard of accessibility guidelines.
-They are created and maintained by the World Wide Web Consortium (W3C), the body responsible for standardizing internet technologies.
-The goal of the guidelines is to create structures for digital offerings that enable access and use for everyone, in the spirit of digital accessibility.
+The WCAG are an international standard of accessibility guidelines.
+They are developed and maintained by the World Wide Web Consortium (W3C), the body responsible for standardizing technologies on the internet.
+The goal of the guidelines is to create structures for digital offerings that enable access and use for all people, in accordance with the principles of digital accessibility.

 Our website provides the following support measures:

-• Use of strong contrasts in texts and images
+• Use of strong contrasts in text and images

 • Presentation of mandatory information in text form